 Intensive Behavioral Therapy and Anti-Obesity Medications

 Not everyone has access to weight loss programs.
 In fact, many Americans do not have access to the full obesity continuum of care.
-Medicare Part D still prohibits coverage of FDA-approved medications including anti-obesity medications (AOMs).
+Medicare Part D still prohibits coverage of FDA-approved medications, including anti-obesity medications (AOMs).
 In addition, Medicare limits coverage for Intensive Behavioral Therapy (IBT) services.
-Plus, a good deal of health care providers are not aware of the full spectrum of evidence-based interventions.
+Plus, a good deal of healthcare providers are not aware of the full spectrum of evidence-based interventions.
 These are essential sources to manage obesity challenges before and after bariatric surgery.
-WEGOVY'S ONE TIME USE ONLY DOSE

 Implications of Weight Loss after Bariatric Surgery

-Weight loss has the ability to not only improve a patient’s physical appearance, but it also improves a person’s mental health.
+Weight loss has the ability to not only improve a patient’s physical appearance but also improve a person’s mental health.
 Without a shadow of a doubt, there is an obvious link between obesity and emotional well-being.
 Look at the following examples:

-• Chronic stress, anxiety, and depression cause an explosion of appetite.
+- Chronic stress, anxiety, and depression cause an explosion of appetite.
 Comfort food becomes a coping mechanism.
 In addition, it causes a person to make poor dietary choices.
-Weight again is inevitable.
+Weight gain is inevitable.

-• The Serotonin Deficiency is linked with depressed mood, interrupted sleep cycles and anxiety.
+- Serotonin Deficiency is linked with depressed mood, interrupted sleep cycles, and anxiety.
 This deficiency leads to carbohydrate cravings and weight gain.
 Plus, people who lack serotonin oftentimes self-medicate with food.

-• One study found that adults with excess weight had 55% higher risks of developing depression compared to people that did not struggle with obesity.
+- One study found that adults with excess weight had 55% higher risks of developing depression compared to people who did not struggle with obesity.

 Societal Factors Lead to Mental Health Issues